 It’s been a little over a week since I’ve started my No Negativity June and I’m actually surprised at how easy it’s been.
 It seems that just becoming more mindful of negative talk has already proven to be a big part of the solution.
-In other words, I haven’t had to work too hard at not being negative over the past week.
 Once I had a mind shift and recognized I wanted to be better at engaging in worthwhile conversations, it came pretty naturally.

 Of course, positive reinforcements are welcome; which brings me back to last Friday…

 (First, some background information:) A while ago, Mike and I saw the movie Everest and it sparked a major climbing fascination for us.
 We started watching climbing documentaries on Netflix and Amazon.
 One of my favorites being Meru.
 Like with many good documentaries, after watching Meru, I was bombarded by eager curiosity.
 As the credits were rolling I promptly started googling everything about the movie.
 I learned about the personal lives of the cast, followed a few on Instagram, and, in the months after, recommended Meru to many, many people.